manasa-arun/python/content/en/Tips/how-to-extract-numbers-from-a-string-in-python.md

 ## conclusion:

-In this article we are discussed about `extract numbers from any string` with python programing  code examples of "reGex methods" and "\D" and etc try your own string and extract numbers from string
+In this article we are discussed about `extract numbers from any string` with Python programing  code examples of "reGex methods" and "\D" and etc try your own string and extract numbers from string